mylofi/local-vault/LOCK-KEY.md

 // "world!"
 ```

-The vault instance methods which *do not* support the `useLockKey` override (passing such will throw an exception):
+The vault instance methods that *DO NOT* support the `useLockKey` override (passing such will throw an exception):

 * `lock()`